klaviyo/commercetools-klaviyo/docs/how_to_run_realtime.md

 found an example.

 > **_NOTE:_** The *customer updated* and *category updated* events use the commercetools `ResourceUpdated` notification
-> type, to
+> type, to disable these events all customer and category subscription should not be enabled or the plugin source code
-> disable these events the plugin source code needs to be updated.
+> should to be updated.